Occam's razor: Religion

 Rather than argue for the necessity of a god, some theists base their belief upon grounds independent of, or prior to, reason, making Occam's razor irrelevant.
 This was the stance of Søren Kierkegaard, who viewed belief in God as a leap of faith that sometimes directly opposed reason.
 This is also the doctrine of Gordon Clark's presuppositional apologetics, with the exception that Clark never thought the leap of faith was contrary to reason (see also Fideism).

 Various arguments in favor of God establish God as a useful or even necessary assumption.
-Contrastingly some anti-theists hold firmly to the belief that assuming the existence of God introduces unnecessary complexity (Schmitt 2005, e.g., the Ultimate Boeing 747 gambit).
+Contrastingly some anti-theists hold firmly to the belief that assuming the existence of God introduces unnecessary complexity (e.g., the Ultimate Boeing 747 gambit from Dawkins's The God Delusion).

 Another application of the principle is to be found in the work of George Berkeley (1685–1753).
 Berkeley was an idealist who believed that all of reality could be explained in terms of the mind alone.
 He invoked Occam's razor against materialism, stating that matter was not required by his metaphysics and was thus eliminable.
 One potential problem with this belief is that it's possible, given Berkeley's position, to find solipsism itself more in line with the razor than a God-mediated world beyond a single thinker.

 Occam's razor may also be recognized in the apocryphal story about an exchange between Pierre-Simon Laplace and Napoleon.
 It is said that in praising Laplace for one of his recent publications, the emperor asked how it was that the name of God, which featured so frequently in the writings of Lagrange, appeared nowhere in Laplace's.
 At that, he is said to have replied, "It's because I had no need of that hypothesis."
 Though some points of this story illustrate Laplace's atheism, more careful consideration suggests that he may instead have intended merely to illustrate the power of methodological naturalism, or even simply that the fewer logical premises one assumes, the stronger is one's conclusion.